On Jan, 27 2020

-- In the US alone, 165 billion packages were shipped last year, equating to 1 billion trees worth of cardboard being chopped down.
-This figure is expected to double in the next decade.
+- In the US last year, e-merchants shipped 165 billion packages.
+Loggers chopped down 1 billion trees worth of cardboard to create the necessary packaging materials.
+Scientists expect this figure to double in the next decade

-- These 165 billion packages then need to be delivered, most commonly by plane or truck which are two of the worst modes of transport when it comes to CO2 emissions.
+- These 165 billion packages are then delivered, mostly by plane or truck which are two of the worst modes of transport when it comes to CO2 emissions

-- Popular “bubble mailers” often wrongly end up in recycling plants, getting stuck in the machinery and causing the entire system to shut down while it’s cut free.
+- Popular “bubble mailers” often wrongly end up in recycling plants, getting stuck in the machinery and requiring the entire system to shut down while they’re cut free

-Customers are overwhelmingly concerned by these issues and are looking for brands that offer environmentally sustainable solutions.
-In fact, 81% of shoppers around the globe told Nielsen they agree with the statement: “It is extremely or very important that companies implement programs to improve the environment”.
+Customers are looking for e-commerce brands that offer environmentally sustainable solutions to such problems.
+In fact, 81% of shoppers around the globe agree with the statement: “It is extremely or very important that companies implement programs to improve the environment”.

-To meet the growing demands of consumers (and to save the environment along the way) e-merchants all over the world are stepping up to the challenge, providing customers with environmentally conscious e-commerce options.
+To meet the growing demands of consumers (and to save the environment along the way) e-merchants all over the world are stepping up to the challenge, providing customers with environmentally sustainable e-commerce options.

-So, what are the best ways to make your e-commerce store more sustainable without sacrificing customer convenience?
-Here are 5 easy steps:
+So, what are the best ways to make your online store more environmentally conscious without sacrificing customer convenience?
+Here are 5 easy steps toward sustainable e-commerce:

 The excessive use of un-recyclable packaging materials, such as bubble mailers, is one of the most environmentally harmful habits of the e-commerce industry.
 One key way that brands all around the globe are starting to solve this problem is switching to 100% recyclable packaging.

-Take the aptly named Package Free Shop who take it a step further and ship their products in not only 100% recyclable but also fully compostable boxes, complete with recyclable paper wrapping tape.
+The aptly named Package Free Shop takes it a step further and ships products in not only 100% recyclable but also fully compostable boxes, complete with recyclable paper wrapping tape.

 If you aren’t up to creating recyclable or compostable packaging materials yourself, don’t stress!
 Sustainable packaging startup Noissue is ready to solve the problem for you, providing e-merchants with compostable mailers made entirely from corn starch.
 They will break down completely in under 6 months!

-As mentioned earlier, around 165 billion packages are shipped within the US every year and each of these packages needs to travel by plane, train or truck to reach its final destination.
+As mentioned earlier, we ship around 165 billion packages within the US every year and each of these packages needs to travel by plane, train, or truck to reach its final destination.
 As a result, freight is now the fastest-growing source of greenhouse gases and a major source of local air pollution.

-Giving customers the option to group many orders together so that less packaging materials are used and only one delivery is needed is a very easy solution.
-While it may mean customers have to wait an extra couple of days for some items, those who are environmentally conscious will be happy to wait and be glad to have been given the option.
+Giving customers the option to group many orders together so that you only need one lot of packaging materials and a single delivery is an easy solution.
+While it may mean customers have to wait an extra couple of days for some items, those who are environmentally conscious will be happy to wait and be glad to have the option.

-In a similar way, brands could also offer a lower carbon delivery option at checkout, notifying customers that while this delivery method may take a couple of days longer it will benefit the environment.
-You could even offer a discount to customers who select this low CO2 method!
+Brands could also offer a lower carbon delivery option at checkout, notifying customers that while this delivery method may take a couple of days longer it will benefit the environment.
+You could even offer a discount to customers who select this low CO2 method.

 It’s not only the initial delivery of goods that e-merchants should be conscious of.
-The ease of returning or swapping items is another big contributor to CO2 emissions, with one order being shipped 2 or 3 times instead of just once.
+The ease of returning or swapping items is another big contributor to CO2 emissions, shipping one order 2 or 3 times instead of just once.

 Here are some easily implemented steps e-merchants can take to minimize the swapping or returning of goods:

-- Make sure that your product descriptions and sizing systems are spot-on so that customers always receive exactly what they’re expecting.
-Asos is a great example of this: they’ve implemented an AR technology that shows customers what garments will look on their body shape and size.
+- Make sure that your product descriptions and sizing systems are precise so that customers always receive exactly what they’re expecting.
+ASOS is a great example of this: they’ve implemented an AR technology that shows customers what garments will look on their body shape and size

-- Ensure that your products are packed well (in sustainable packaging of course) so that they never arrive damaged.
+- Pack your products well (in sustainable packaging) so that they never arrive damaged

-- Get rid of your ‘free returns’ policy - customers may not love this idea but it will definitely discourage any flippant trying-on and returning of products.
+- Get rid of your ‘free returns’ policy - customers may not love this idea but it will definitely discourage any flippant trying-on and returning of product